mmf2311/netflix-clone-trial/README.md

 To destroy the infrastructure for each environment, you can use the following GitHub Actions workflow.

 For detailed configuration, see the [GitHub Actions destroy workflow file](.github/workflows/destroy.yml).

+### Running the Destroy Workflow

+1. Go to the Actions tab in your GitHub repository.
+2. Select the "Destroy Infrastructure" workflow.
+3. Click the "Run workflow" button and choose the appropriate environment (dev, stage, or prod) to destroy the infrastructure.

+This will trigger the workflow and execute `terraform destroy` for the specified environment, removing all AWS resources created by the CI/CD pipeline.

 ## Troubleshooting and Debugging